cerenkayalar/VCDS2105-ICM/f19/homeworks/homework3.md

 Don't use the noLoop() function, it interrupts the processing drawing loop, try to stop and start the movement using coordinates only

+You will need to define variables to make the balls move.

 You may use mouseReleased() function or you may try different solutions.
 Be creative!

 Bonus: try using random() function to randomize the speed